AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Computational Methods and Software Design

 \subsection{Phase-Field Model for Grain Growth}

-Phase-field models describe polycrystalline grain growth by representing discrete crystallographic orientations as continuous order parameters, allowing grain boundary migration to emerge naturally from free-energy minimization rather than explicit interface tracking.
-This approach circumvents the topological challenges of sharp-interface methods and accurately captures curvature-driven coarsening, Zener pinning, solute drag~\cite{manna2023understanding, chakrabarti2018zener}, and the full many-grain topology changes that accompany microstructure evolution.

-AutoMOOSE is demonstrated on polycrystalline grain growth implemented via the multiphase Allen--Cahn model of Moelans \textit{et al.}~\cite{moelans2008quantitative}, which serves as the representative physics throughout Sections~\ref{sec:overview}--\ref{sec:viz}.
-We establish the model here because the agent pipeline translates physical parameters directly into MOOSE input constructs, and the notation introduced below is used throughout.
+Phase-field models represent discrete crystallographic orientations as continuous order parameters, so that grain boundary migration emerges from free-energy minimization rather than explicit interface tracking --- circumventing the topological challenges of sharp-interface methods while capturing curvature-driven coarsening, Zener pinning, solute drag~\cite{manna2023understanding,chakrabarti2018zener}, and the many-grain topology changes of microstructure evolution.
+Among these formulations, AutoMOOSE is demonstrated on the multiphase Allen--Cahn model of Moelans \textit{et al.}~\cite{moelans2008quantitative}, which serves as the representative physics throughout Sections~\ref{sec:overview}--\ref{sec:viz}.
+This first demonstration targets non-conserved dynamics, in which the order parameters evolve to minimize free energy without a conservation constraint; the extension to conserved Cahn--Hilliard dynamics --- Fe--Cr spinodal decomposition, where composition is a conserved field --- follows in Section~\ref{sec:spinodal}.
+We establish the model here because the agent pipeline translates each physical quantity introduced below directly into a MOOSE input construct, and the closing consistency check of this section becomes the pipeline's end-to-end validation target.

-Each grain is represented by an order parameter $\eta_i$ ($i = 1, \ldots, N_{\mathrm{op}}$) that equals unity inside grain $i$ and zero elsewhere, with grain boundaries identified by the overlap of neighboring order parameters.
-The temporal evolution of each $\eta_i$ follows the Allen--Cahn equation,
+In the Moelans formulation, each grain $i$ is represented by an order parameter $\eta_i$ ($i = 1, \ldots, N_{\mathrm{op}}$) equal to unity inside the grain and zero elsewhere, with boundaries identified by the overlap of neighboring order parameters.
+Each $\eta_i$ evolves by the Allen--Cahn equation,